umami-hep/salt/docs/training.md

 The logs for the resumed training will be saved in a new directory, but the epoch count will continue from where it left off.

+Note that the [`OneCycleLR`](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.OneCycleLR.html) learning rate scheduler will set a pre-determined total number of steps in the cycle.
+In order to resume a training which exceeds the maximum number of epochs, using e.g. `--trainer.max_epochs <value>`, you need to re-set the `--model.lrs_config.last_epoch 0` as well.

 ### Reproducibility